-Social Care departments have a duty to inform regular and substantial Carers of their right to a Carers Support Needs Assessment and to provide that assessment if requested.
+Social Care departments have a duty to inform carers of their right to a Carers Support Needs Assessment and to provide that assessment.

 A Carer’s Support Needs Assessment is offered in recognition of the invaluable contribution that you are making and involves a face to face meeting with a Social Care representative.
 The person carrying out the assessment will discuss with you your caring role and listen to what’s important to you, apart from caring, to understand what support you may need.
 This will provide you with the opportunity to speak openly about your role and your wishes and aspirations.
 The outcome of a Carers Support Needs Assessment could include any of these examples (this list is not exhaustive):

 - Additional support for the person being cared for

 - Signposting to relevant services and carer groups

 - Access to a Carers Emergency Card

 - Possible access to a Carers Flexible Support Grant